JBtallgrass/ml_regression_jballard/reflections.md

-# Refelections
+# Reflections

+---

 ## Reflection 1

-- _What do you notice about the dataset?_ The data set is clean with no missing values.
-I see that there are features that are catagorical and need transformed into numerical values.
+- _What do you notice about the dataset?_
+  The dataset is clean with no missing values.
+I noticed a few features are categorical and needed to be transformed into numerical values.

-- _Are there any data issues?_ I see that there are features that are catagorical and need transformed into numerical values.
+- _Are there any data issues?_
+  While there weren't any missing values, transforming the categorical variables was necessary before modeling.

-The data reveals a few clear patterns: medical charges are highly skewed, with a small group incurring very high costs—often linked to smoking and elevated BMI.
-Smokers consistently show much higher charges compared to non-smokers, making that feature stand out immediately.
-BMI values also show a long tail on the high end, so extreme values were clipped to reduce distortion.
-Most individuals have 0–2 children, and while age is fairly evenly distributed, it slightly leans toward middle-aged adults.
-Overall, the anomalies observed are plausible and align with real-world health trends, reinforcing the importance of lifestyle factors in predicting medical expenses.
+The data reveals some clear patterns: medical charges are heavily skewed, with a small group incurring very high costs—often linked to smoking and elevated BMI.
+Smokers consistently show much higher charges compared to non-smokers, and BMI values show a long tail on the high end.
+Instead of removing outliers, I clipped BMI values to reduce distortion.
+Overall, the anomalies observed aligned with real-world health trends and reinforced the importance of lifestyle factors in predicting medical expenses.

+---

 ## Reflection 2

 - _What patterns or anomalies do you see?_
-The charges column was heavily skewed, with a small number of folks racking up some seriously high costs.
-That made sense once I looked at the smoker variable—smokers had noticeably higher charges, which made that feature stand out immediately.
+  The `charges` column was heavily skewed.
+Smokers had noticeably higher costs, making that variable stand out.
+BMI also had outliers worth addressing.

-- Do any features stand out?
-What preprocessing steps were necessary to clean and improve the data?
+- _What preprocessing steps were necessary?_
-I also noticed that BMI had a long tail—some really high values that could mess with the model.
+  Rather than dropping outliers, I clipped BMI between the 5th and 95th percentiles.
+I also log-transformed `charges` to reduce skew.
+This made the distribution more model-friendly while preserving key information.

-- Did you create or modify any features to improve performance?
+- _Did you create or modify any features?_
-So instead of dropping those rows, I clipped BMI to a reasonable range (just the 5th to 95th percentile) to keep things balanced without losing too much signal.
-I used AI assistance to findd oput what to do with the BMI and charges.
-Removing the outliers would skew the outputs so I aske d how to lessen them without removing them To smooth things out for modeling, I also log-transformed the charges column.
-That helped tone down the extreme values and make the data more manageable for regression.
-Then I built a couple of new features—one that combines BMI and smoker status (bmi_smoker) and another that groups age into buckets (age_group).
-Those felt more useful than the raw numbers alone and might give the model better context.
+  Yes, I created two engineered features:
+  - `bmi_smoker`: to capture the compounded risk from high BMI and smoking.
+  - `age_group`: to represent life stage segments.

+Using AI assistance helped me make informed decisions about handling outliers and balancing feature importance.

 ---

 ## Reflection 3

-Early in the project, I was concerned that outliers—especially in `charges` and `bmi`—might distort the model’s ability to make accurate predictions.
-Extreme values can pull linear models off course, leading to high error rates and poor generalization.
-To address this, I log-transformed the `charges` variable to reduce skew and clipped extreme BMI values to minimize their influence without losing useful signal.
-These steps helped stabilize the model and ensured it could better capture the trends in the majority of the data while still accounting for higher-risk individuals
+At first, I was concerned that outliers in `charges` and `bmi` would distort predictions.
+Extreme values can throw off linear models.
+To address this, I log-transformed `charges` and clipped high BMI values.
+These steps helped stabilize the model and allowed it to better reflect general trends while still accounting for high-risk groups.

+---

-## Explorer Reflections – Feature Coefficients
+## Explorer Reflection – Feature Coefficients

-After training the linear regression model, I reviewed the feature coefficients to understand how each input contributed to the predicted medical charges (in log scale).
-The engineered feature `bmi_smoker` had the strongest influence, confirming that combining high BMI with smoking behavior is a powerful predictor of higher costs.
-Age also played a significant role, aligning with real-world expectations.
-Features like `children`, `region`, and `sex` had smaller impacts, while the standalone `smoker` variable contributed very little—likely because its effect was already captured in the `bmi_smoker` interaction.
-Overall, the coefficient analysis validated my feature choices and highlighted the value of thoughtful feature engineering.
+After training the model, I reviewed the coefficients.
+The engineered `bmi_smoker` feature had the most impact, reinforcing how combining factors can enhance predictive power.
+Age was also influential, while features like `children`, `region`, and `sex` had smaller weights.
+Interestingly, the standalone `smoker` variable had minimal effect—its impact was likely captured through `bmi_smoker`.
+This confirmed that thoughtful feature engineering can reduce redundancy and improve clarity.

+---

 ## Reflection 4

-Overall, the model did a solid job.
-With an R² around 0.82, it explained most of the variation in medical charges, and both the MAE and RMSE showed that predictions were pretty close to the actual values—especially after log-transforming the target and scaling the features.
-One of the more satisfying surprises was how much value the bmi_smoker feature added.
-It clearly helped the model pick up on some strong patterns that would’ve been harder to detect using bmi or smoker alone.
-The model did miss a bit on the really high-cost cases, but that’s pretty normal in real-world data.
-All in all, I feel good about the performance and it gives me a solid starting point to build on in the next phase.
+The linear regression model performed well, with an R² around 0.82.
+The MAE and RMSE confirmed that predictions were fairly close to actual values.
+The `bmi_smoker` feature was especially effective, helping the model pick up on patterns that might’ve been missed otherwise.
+Like many real-world models, it struggled a bit with extreme cases, but the overall performance gave me a solid foundation for further exploration.

-### Explorer Reflections
+### Explorer Reflection – Residuals & Extras

-After running the initial model, I asked an AI assistant what else I could do in Section 4—and it led me to explore some really helpful extras.
-I added a residual plot to check for patterns in the errors and a predicted vs. actual plot to visually confirm how well the model was performing.
-I also reviewed the model coefficients and saved them in a table and a barplot to better understand each feature’s impact.
-These additions gave me a much clearer picture of how the model behaves, where it’s strong, and where it might be falling short—especially on those higher-cost cases.
-Definitely worth the extra steps.
+After checking in with an AI assistant, I explored residual plots, predicted vs. actual plots, and coefficient visualizations.
+These additions helped me better understand model performance and where it struggled—especially on high-cost cases.
+It also made the overall analysis more complete and informative.

+---

+## Reflection 5 – Model Performance Comparison

+As model complexity increased, so did performance.
+The manual linear regression gave me a baseline, Pipeline 1 improved it with imputation and scaling, and Pipeline 2 outperformed both with polynomial feature expansion.
+Scaling made a noticeable difference—it helped ensure balanced contributions from each feature and supported better convergence.

 ### 📊 Model Performance Comparison